antmicro/kenning/docs/source/json-scenarios.md

 The client and the server may communicate via different means, protocols and interfaces - we can use TCP communication, UART communication or other.
 It depends on the [](protocol-api) used.

-Let's start with client and server configuration by adding a `runtime_protocol` entry:
+In addition, in such scenario optimizers can be executed either on host (which is default behavior) or on target device.
+To specify it, you can use `location` parameter of the [](optimizer-api).

+To create client/server scenario configuration it is required to add a `protocol` entry:

 ```{literalinclude} scripts/jsonconfigs/tflite-tvm-classification-client-server.json save-as=tflite-tvm-classification-client-server.json
 :language: json
 :emphasize-lines: 48-57
 ```

-In the `protocol` entry, we specify a `kenning.protocols.network.NetworkProtocol` and provide a server address (`host`), an application port (`port`) and packet size (`packet_size`).
+In the `protocol` entry, we specify a `kenning.protocols.network.NetworkProtocol` and provide a server address (`host`), an application port (`port`) and packet size (`packet_size`)

-The `runtime` block is still needed to perform runtime-specific data preprocessing and postprocessing in the client application (the server only infers data).
+The server parses only `runtime` and `protocol` from the configuration, so any changes to the other of the blocks does not require server restart.

-The server uses `runtime_protocol` to receive requests from clients and `runtime` to run the tested models.
+The server uses `protocol` to receive requests from clients and `runtime` to run the tested models.

 The remaining things are provided by the client - input data and model.
 Direct outputs from the model are sent as is to the client, so it can postprocess them and evaluate the model using the dataset.